Posted: September 14, 2020

 Have you been to Capital Reef National Park or have a comment regarding our choice?
 Let us know below in the comments section.

-Help support us below by signing up for a monthly donation subscription as little as $1!
-The better subscriptions will get you access to bonus features only available to those who have subscribed.
-These donations will help us continue to provide articles like this and add even more information about our parks to the site.
+Help support Discover Our Parks by becoming a Patron for as little as $1 a month!
+Your support will help us continue to provide articles like this and add even more information about our parks to this site.

 We got some of the above information from the following: